AdobeDocs/analytics.en/help/components/dimensions/operating-systems.md

 ### Mac OS version is incorrect in the User Agent after version 10.15.7

-The User Agent on Apple computers shows the OS version as 10.15.7 even if it is a newer versions.
+The User Agent on Apple computers shows the OS version as 10.15.7 even for newer versions.
 This was done because including version 11 in the UA apparently caused problems with some websites.
 This is true for *all browsers* and is not related Google's 'freezing' of the User Agent on Chromium browsers.

 Note that client hints include the correct version in the platform version hint ("Sec-CH-UA-Platform-Version").
 This is a high-entropy hint so is not automatically collected by Adobe.
 See the [Adobe Analytics Hints FAQ](https://experienceleague.adobe.com/docs/analytics/technotes/client-hints.html?lang=en) for details on how to collect high-entropy hints.